WorkSquash/FunkinTools-Web/README.md

 ### Made With:

 - HTML5
-- CSS (vanilla + some custom themes)
+- CSS
-- JavaScript (also vanilla, no libraries)
+- JavaScript

-> “If it works, don’t touch it.
-Unless it’s ugly, then make it pretty.” — Some wise modder, probably
+> “If it works, don't touch it.
+Unless it's ugly, then make it pretty.” — Some wise modder, probably